Thursday, January 24, 2013

 Conrad Koh Samui

-Five years later and I drift back in time to those days in late January 2013.
-Eddie was not even half a year old but right in the middle of a global whirlwind that would come to define his first two years in life.
-After a week at the Andaman Sea we flew across the Malay Peninsula in an ATR 72 and arrived at a place that always will stay with me.
-I completely accept all objections, that chained-brand hotels are not for real travellers etcetera, but Conrad Koh Samui belongs to a serene outworldly realm that makes it worthy of a retroactive blogpost.
+Five years later, I drift back in time to those days in late January 2013.
+Eddie was not even half a year old, but already right in the middle of a global whirlwind that would come to define his first two years of life.
+After a week at the Andaman Sea, we flew across the Malay Peninsula in an ATR-72 and arrived at a place that will always stay with me.
+I fully accept all objections – that chain-brand hotels are not for real travellers, etcetera – but Conrad Koh Samui belongs to a serene, otherworldly realm that makes it worthy of a retroactive blog post.

-At night, the turquoise water was all black with only the scattered lights of a few passing cruise ships at the horizon.
-Standing high above, I felt like fully disappearing into the ocean, with nothing but the warm winds of the Gulf reminding me that I was not at Kullaberg.
-Next morning, the skies had cleared and I was back with my rational self.
+At night, the turquoise water turned completely black, with only the scattered lights of a few passing cruise ships on the horizon.
+Standing high above, I felt like I could fully disappear into the ocean, with nothing but the warm winds of the Gulf reminding me that I was not at Kullaberg.
+The next morning, the skies had cleared and I was back to my rational self.
 In the end, we stayed for three nights.
 Following all the devaluations to the Hilton programme, I will most likely never return.

 0 Comments: